goldtlab/oldwebsite/_pages/join.md

 <i style="font-size:90%">The view from the office.</i>
 </div>

-The lab is currently growing, and we're recruiting at the post-doc, PhD and master student level.
+The lab is currently growing, and we're recruiting at the PhD and master student level.
 Many of the greatest ideas and discoveries have come from a diverse mix of minds, backgrounds and experiences, and so we are committed to cultivating an inclusive work environment that is welcoming to everybody.</p>